-According to an article published in the journal Oxidative Medicine and Cellular Longevity, oxidative stress is an imbalance between the production of reactive oxygen species (ROS), a type of free radical, and the elimination of said molecules by antioxidants in the body.
+Oxidative stress is an imbalance between the production of reactive oxygen species (ROS), a type of free radical, and the elimination of said molecules by antioxidants in the body.

 To put it simply, free radicals are oxygen-containing molecules that cause damage to healthy cells in the body, setting off a chain reaction which leads to chronic inflammation and oxidative stress.
 Antioxidants are molecules which stabilize free radicals, stopping the chain of damage.

 It makes sense, then, that increasing your intake of antioxidants can help tip the scales in the proper direction to reduce oxidative stress and, in doing so, reduce acne.

 Antioxidants can be found naturally in certain plant-based foods like fruits, vegetables, green tea, red wine and dark chocolate, to name a few .
 There are several different types of antioxidants, most of which can be divided into two categories: direct antioxidants and indirect antioxidants.

 Here is an overview of these two types of antioxidants:

 Direct Antioxidants – These are simply antioxidants derived from whole foods in the form of vitamins and minerals.
 Some examples include vitamin C, vitamin E, selenium, beta-carotene and anthocyanins.

 Indirect Antioxidants – These are substances which stimulate the body to produce its own store of antioxidants – they also activate and recycle the body’s detoxification enzymes.
 Some examples of indirect antioxidants include sulforaphane, resveratrol and glutathione.